LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Silver Ladder.md

 ## Mysteries

-Théarchs look for Mysteries that give clues to the great ladder of being, especially Sleepwalkers who manifest magical abilities, ancient records of the Awakened, and Supernal entities.
+Théarchs look for [[Mystery|Mysteries]] that give clues to the great ladder of being, especially Sleepwalkers who manifest magical abilities, ancient records of the Awakened, and [[Supernal Entities]].
 Save perhaps the [[Mysterium]], the Ladder is the Order most obsessed with finding temples and artifacts of Atlantis.

 Despite the dangerous, oddly contradictory, and often Paradox-ridden nature of the ruins, théarchs justify their actions in search of such relics, trying to grant the Awakened pride in their past and a vision of a united future.
 In doing so, they hope to continually climb their Ladder.
-Théarchs are dedicated to the goal of freeing every soul from its shackles — Sleepers must be encouraged to Awaken, and the Awakened towards Ascension.
+Théarchs are dedicated to the goal of freeing every soul from its shackles — Sleepers must be encouraged to [[Awakening|Awaken]], and the Awakened towards Ascension.

 ### Magical Symbolism: Authority